TJC Baseball: Apaches sweep Eastfield to advance

 The Apaches listened to their manager, sweeping the Eastfield Harvesters (9-5, 24-1) to capture the NJCAA District C East Baseball Divisional Tournament held at Christus Trinity Mother Frances Mike Carter Field.

-Tyler Junior College, ranked No. 2, will host a best-of-three series next week against the West winner (Coastal Bend or Brookhaven) for the South District championship and an automatic berth to the NJCAA Division III College World Series set for May 29-June 2/3 in Greeneville, Tennessee.
+Tyler Junior College, ranked No. 2 with a record of 36-14, will host a best-of-three series next week against the West winner (Coastal Bend or Brookhaven) for the South District championship and an automatic berth to the NJCAA Division III College World Series set for May 29-June 2/3 in Greeneville, Tennessee.

 The schedule will be announced on Monday, TJC athletic director Kevin Vest said.